pi-lar/neuropil/doc/source/ngizerosearch.rst

     // How is the membership vector of a search defined?
     // construct the (several) dhkey from a minhash, size of minhash has to be a multiple of 8 uint32_t,
     // minimum size is one octet(= dhkey)
-    // several dhkeys can be added to get more than one point in "space", same effect as hashing concatenated rows
+    // several dhkeys can be added to get more than one point in search "space", same effect as hashing concatenated rows
     // -> entries can be added multiple times (in different hash tables) with different levels of detail
     // whether a node will add an entry to its skiplist depends on a comparison of node dhkey and the
     // concatenated bloom filter.
 It is possible to take other search peers into account to further divide